Vera Neumann: Legacy

 Neumann's company "Vera Licensing" was purchased by Salant Corporation in 1988.
 She remained head designer, but Printex was closed later that year.
 She painted until the last months of her life and died of a cardiac arrest at Phelps Memorial Hospital in North Tarrytown, NY on June 15, 1993.
 After her death, she continued to receive acclaim from museums and exhibits around the country.
 In 1999, Vera Licensing was sold to The Tog Shop, a catalog company which had licensed sportswear from Vera Licensing.
 The Tog Shop was put up for sale in 2005 and Susan Seid, then the VP of Merchandising of The Tog Shop, bought "The Vera Company".
-In November 2013, the business portion of the company was sold including the licensing agreements, trademarks and copyrights however Seid maintained the ownership of the original artwork and screen printed posters.

 In February 2012, Crate & Barrel has exclusively reissued 3 Vera dishtowels.
 In April 2013, Target stores began to sell 17 designs inspired by Vera, complete with her signature and ladybug.
+In November 2013, the business division of the company was acquired by VNIP Holdings, which included licensing agreements, trademarks, and copyrights.
+However, Seid retained ownership of approximately 8,400 pieces of original artwork, 7,000 acetate and vellum prints, and 4,500 screen-printed posters; thereby splitting the brand from the artwork.

+In 2023, Seid established an irrevocable trust and transferred the majority of the original art and screen prints to The Vera Neumann Artwork Trust under her daughter's, Tiffany Salyards, management.
+Seid kept about 100 original pieces and 300 screen prints for her personal collection and museum endeavors.
+In December 2023, Salyards, along with her brother Gregory Sharp and his wife Christina Sharp, acquired the licensing agreements, trademarks, copyrights, around 4,300 master silkscreen strike-offs, over 20,000 vintage scarves and samples, and various other vintage marketing materials from VNIP Holdings, effectively reuniting all Vera-related art and brand assets under Salyards' management within Vera Neumann, Inc and the Trust.
+The Trust operates independently of Vera Neumann, Inc., but both entities collaborate to preserve Vera's artwork and legacy.
+In 2024, the Trust and Vera Neumann, Inc. began selling Vera's artwork and vintage products directly to consumers and through galleries.
+Collectively, Salyards manages over 40,000 unique items created by Vera and her related companies.